-An address is an important identification attribute to verify a person’s identity.
-Proof of address is often requested when opening a bank account or other government account to confirm residence and help Know Your Customer (KYC) compliance and prevent fraudulent activities.
+An address is a vital identification attribute to verify a person’s identity.
+Proof of Address is often requested when opening a bank account or other government account to confirm residence, help Know Your Customer (KYC) compliance and prevent fraudulent activities.

-Proof of address is also used to ensure services are only available to customers within a specific geographical area.
+Proof of Address also ensures services are only available to customers within a specific geographical area.
 Beyond compliance, address verification also helps reduce fraudulent or unwanted activities online.
 For example, social networks or neighborhood apps may want to restrict users to residents-only to avoid solicitors and advertisers from spamming their communities.

-Customers have to locate, scan, and send pages of documents in the required format.
+Customers have to locate, scan and send pages of documents in the required format.
 What should be an instant onboarding experience ends up taking days (or even weeks) due to manual checks and processes.
 As there are many document types and providers, document review standards can vary widely, creating possible failure points due to forgery or theft.
-In an era of instant gratification, relying on manual checks of physical documents is inefficient and better processes need to be considered.
+In an era of instant gratification, relying on manual checks of physical documents is inefficient and better processes need consideration.

-Proof of address is evidence that a person has an actual physical address that matches their stated address.
+Proof of Address is evidence that a person has an actual physical address that matches their stated address.
 The real address needs to exist, and there must be supporting evidence that the person currently resides there.
 Billing statements from legitimate organizations that go to the same address help prove the person lives there.

 - Utility bill